Giving the AI definition a form suitable for the engineer

 Is there a meaning of a life that cannot be presented by $N$ levels of priority?
 The answer is `Yes'.
 Let's take a meaning of life that has a countable number of levels of priority.
-This could be emulated by an unlimited reward signal but cannot be presented by $N$ limited reward signals for any $N$.
-Which means that by choosing this definition of the evaluation we limit ourselves and thus not every meaning of life would be possible; however, we believe that the worlds with $N$ levels of priority are sufficient for the practice, and that it is not necessary to review worlds with countable levels of priority.
-What is more, for the practice, in most cases, it is sufficient for the level of priority to be one.
+This could be emulated by an unlimited score signal but cannot be presented by $N$ limited score signals for any $N$.
+Which means that by choosing this definition of the evaluation not every meaning of life would be possible.
+However, we believe that the worlds with $N$ levels of priority are sufficient in practice, and that it is not necessary to work with worlds with countable levels of priority.
+What is more, for practical work, in most cases, one level of priority is sufficient.

-Apart from the N reward signals to calculate the function Success from, we will also have yet another Boolean reward signal, which we will call `an incorrect move'.
-We will discuss this signal in the following section.
+Apart from the N score signals from which we calculate the Success function, we will also have another Boolean score signal, which we will call `an incorrect move'.
+This signal is discussed in the following section.